-Immunology at UEL
+Medical Microbiology at UEL

-- The programme at UEL aims to provide students with a broad overview of the field with a focus on applied aspects. - Emphasis is placed on the ways in which knowledge of immunology can be applied for the benefit of mankind e.g. in the development of vaccines and cancer therapies - There is extensive laboratory training and an option for students majoring in this subject to undertake sandwich placement training.
+- The programme at UEL is based around the study of the microbiology of disease. - Emphasis is placed on the ways in which knowledge in this area can be applied for the benefit of mankind. - There is extensive laboratory training and an option for students majoring in this subject to undertake sandwich placement training.